Phoenix661T/printf/README.md

-This repository printf used to answer the questions relating to the ALX project
+This repo printf used to answer the questions relating to the ALX project